mrzool/mrzool.github.io/index.md

 Subscribe to the [RSS feed](/feed.xml) to be notified of new posts.

-I also maintain a more frequently updated [microblog](http://notes.mrzool.cc) where I collect interesting bits of knowledge I come across in my readings---mostly on programming, linguistics, design and music.
+I also maintain a more frequently updated [microblog](http://notes.mrzool.cc) where I collect the interesting bits I come across in my readings---mostly on programming, linguistics, design and music.

 ### Elsewhere